 "Data scientist may be the worst defined job role in recent memory," Mallinger told an audience at the recent BigData TechCon event in Boston, Mass.
 Poorly defined it may be, but that does not hold back the going rate of data scientist salaries.
 The cost of the data scientist may be hidden in big data efforts.

 "Things like Hadoop are cheap from a computer standpoint, but they are really expensive from a human resources point of view," he said.
-"We need a breadth of people and a breadth of skills "for new styles of high-volume analytics."
+"We need a breadth of people and a breadth of skills for new styles of high-volume analytics."

 In his practice, Mallinger has seen a guide for moving from a lone data scientist rock star to a holistic, team-based process.

-For more on the data scientist
+For more on data scientists and data science teams

 Read about data science buy or build issues